 Infectious Disease Epidemiology

-The Institute for Infectious Disease Epidemiology investigates determinants and consequences of infectious diseases and their global distribution.
+The Institute for Infectious Disease Epidemiology investigates determinants and consequences of infectious diseases and their global occurrence .
 Particular focus is given to disease prevention in the general population.
 The Institute addresses this goal by developing novel diagnostic tools in complementary projects:

-We are in process to develop a differential serology platform to distinguish sources of serologic immunity, i.e. antibodies resulting from naturally passed infection and those resulting from vaccination against a pathogen.
+We are in process to develop a differential serology platform to distinguish sources of serologic immunity in humans, i.e. antibodies resulting from a naturally passed infection versus those resulting from vaccination against an infectious agent.
 The approach has been successfully applied for the Hepatitis A Virus and provides a tool for assessing vaccine impact in prospective longitudinal studies and sero-epidemiologic surveys.
 The tool may also be applied in outbreak investigations, for example to identify asymptomatic infections among vaccinated individuals.
 The vision is to expand this differential serology to further vaccine- preventable pathogens with higher immunological complexities.
 This differential serology approach has now also been established for SARS-CoV 2 antibodies, generated by immunization or natural infection.

 We conduct further research on novel approaches for improving and enabling the collection of human biosamples.
 Especially large epidemiologic cohort studies challenge the collection of high-quality bio-specimen as they are cost-intensive and require the recruitment of large numbers of (voluntarily) participating individuals.
 New approaches can enhance recruitment and quality assurance, e.g. through avoiding the need for permanent cool chain of samples.
 It is also fundamental for individualized medicine and remote settings to close spatio-temporal gap between sampling and analysis of bio-specimen.
-The Institute aims to address these challenges by developing and validating novel procedures that can, e.g. be applied by the individuals themselves at any place and thus becoming applicable even in areas with poor infrastructure, such as in some regions of Africa.
+The Institute aims to address these challenges by developing and validating novel procedures that can be applied by the individuals themselves at any place and thus becoming applicable even in areas and countries with poor infrastructure.

 Both projects complement each other in making research activity possible, that so far cannot be addressed for procedural or technical barriers and to pioneer these methods for potential improvements of patient care in the future.